ewolff/microservice/docker/README.md

 The result should be:

 - Docker Compose builds the Docker images and runs them.
-- Use `docker-machine ip dev` to find the IP adress of the virtual machine.
-- You can access the application at http://ipadresss:8080/ .
+- You can access the application at http://localhost:8080/ .
 It has a web page with links to all other services.
-- You can find the Eureka dashboard at http://ipadress:8761/.
+- You can find the Eureka dashboard at http://localhost:8761/.
-- The Hystrix dashboard can be found at http://ipadress:8080/turbine/hystrix .
+- The Hystrix dashboard can be found at http://localhost:8080/turbine/hystrix .
 - You can access the Turbine dashboard by follwing the link on the page.
 The URL for the data stream of all Hystrix data of all Order nodes is http://172.17.0.10:8989/turbine.stream?cluster=ORDER - the